About Your Therapist //

 I am a 1987 graduate of Temple University, receiving a BA in Psychology with honors.
 I am also a 1989 graduate of Hahnemann University Graduate School’s Master of Creative Arts in Therapy (MCAT) program (currently Drexel University’s Master of Dance/Movement Therapy and Counseling program), receiving the Thesis Award for clinical research.
 I have held clinical administrative positions at Interac, Inc. in Philadelphia and at Family Service Association of Bucks County.

 I’m currently an adjunct faculty member at Drexel University and a lecturer for Gwynedd Mercy University’s Master of Science in Counseling Psychology program.
 For eleven years I was a lecturer for Holy Family University’s Master of Counseling Psychology program, where I created the “Introduction to Play Therapy” course curriculum.
+I have also taught for Sancheti Healthcare Academy in Pune, India.

 I enjoy being a professor and offering my knowledge to graduate students studying counseling and dance/movement therapy – it’s my way to give back to the profession that I have loved all of these years.
 I have worked in school settings, partial hospitalization and residential treatment programs, and interned at the Center for Autism and the VA Hospital in Philadelphia.
 I have been invited to lecture at University of Pennsylvania’s Graduate School of Education and Bryn Mawr School of Social Work, and I have offered workshops for the Bucks County Bar Association, just to name a few.
 During my career, I have volunteered for my local and national professional organization, the American Dance Therapy Association (www.paadta.com and www.adta.org).